 Introducing Anthony Griffin…the Broncos coach

-Anthony Griffin officially took over as Brisbane Broncos’ third coach in four years on Tuesday morning when he prepared the team for Saturday’s pre-season trial with Melbourne Storm at Redcliffe.
+On Tuesday morning, Anthony Griffin officially stepped in as Brisbane Broncos’ third coach in four years, preparing the team for Saturday’s pre-season trial against Melbourne Storm at Redcliffe.

-With questions still being asked and fingers pointed in the wake of Ivan Henjak’s shock sacking last week, just 18 days out from the start of the NRL season, his successor stepped into his rookie role under the pressure that ultimately cost Ivan Henjak his job.
+With lingering questions and blame being directed at the aftermath of Ivan Henjak’s shocking dismissal last week, just 18 days prior to the start of the NRL season, his successor entered his rookie role amidst the pressure that ultimately led to Ivan Henjak’s exit.

-They broke the news at a hastily-called press conference at 5pm (EST) just before most major TV stations were due to present their nightly bulletins.
+They revealed the news at a hastily arranged press conference at 5pm (EST), right before most major TV networks were set to air their nightly news.

-Brisbane bid team director Craig Davison said he found it “ironic” the Broncos chose to drop their bombshell on the same day as his consortium’s official campaign launch for a second team in the city.
+Craig Davison, the director of Brisbane’s bid team, noted the “irony” of the Broncos unveiling their major news on the same day as his consortium’s official campaign launch for a second team in the city.

-“We were really pleased with our press conference (on Monday) but obviously the message will be diluted somewhat now,” said Davison.
+“We were really pleased with our press conference (on Monday), but obviously the message will be diluted somewhat now,” Davison stated.

 by Buford Balony